tursics/data-dashboard/doc/CreateBackground.md

 I use the free software [Inkscape](https://inkscape.org) to create and edit SVG files.
 But pay attention: mobile devices render only a subset of SVG file format.
 Too complex structured designed images will look scrappy.
-Please avoid pattern and shapes, convert borders and texts to fill objects.
+Please avoid pattern, transparency and shapes, convert borders and texts to fill objects.
 No not use texts (except in city logos) - the interface should be multi-lingual.

 This visualisation use four different background designs.
 From a simple design to more complex ones.

-###Design A
+###Simple Design
 ![alt text](https://raw.githubusercontent.com/tursics/data-dashboard/master/doc/backgroundSimple.png "Simple background")

-- One background color
+This design based on a hexagonal single colored background.
+E.g. use a green color for a tree background.
-- give it a visual deep and vary the hue
+Give this visual a deep and vary the luminosity:
+Switch the displayed colorspace in Inkscape from RGB to HSL.
+The tree background has the colors H 68, S 255 and L 85.
+Change the L value to 80, 75 and 70 to make the background color darker.
+The used hexagon background is splitted in six pieces and you can change the L value clock wise to 85, 80, 75, 70, 75 an 80.

+Use a background color that will match perfectly to a white text and icon.
-- simple white icon on top
+Place a simple white icon on top of the background.
-- white icon, prepared for white text

-###Version 2
+Use an icon height of 40px, a vertical position of 127px and center the icon horizontaly.

+###Pattern Design
 ![alt text](https://raw.githubusercontent.com/tursics/data-dashboard/master/doc/backgroundPattern.png "Pattern background")
-- vary the background a little bit

-###Version 3
+This design is a modification of the first design above.
+Add some darker elements to the background.
+See some inspiration here.

+###Theme Design
 ![alt text](https://raw.githubusercontent.com/tursics/data-dashboard/master/doc/backgroundTheme.png "Thene background")

-- create a unique background
+Create an unique background that display a theme.
-- theme related
-- add an icon on top
+Also add an icon on top.
-- change the text color, use the same as the icon
+You can also change the color of the text and the icon (but use the same for text and icon).
-- pay attantion the text is fully readable
+Pay attention that the text is fully readable (check the contrast to the background).

-###Version 4
+###Full Design
 ![alt text](https://raw.githubusercontent.com/tursics/data-dashboard/master/doc/backgroundFull.png "Full background")

-- plane unique background
-- without an icon
+Create an unique background like above but without the icon.
+You can be most creative!

 ## Location